SwiftTutorials/SwiftUI/README.md

 ```

-## Stepper
+## Toggle

-A control used to perform semantic increment and decrement actions.
+A control that toggles between on and off states.

 ```swift
 struct FooView : View {
     @State var toggle: Bool